Hail Proof Metal Roof

-There are many different types of metal roofing materials.
+There are many different types of metal roofing solutions, all with different levels of durability against inclimate weather.
 Although they might have the same UL2218 rating, the dent resistance could be different.
 Most common metal roof materials are hot-dip galvanized (HDG) or GALVALUME • 4 Coated Sheet Steel, which are either zinc or aluminum-zinc alloy coated steel respectively.
 The dent resistance of the coated sheet steel is proportional to the square of the yield strength multiplied by the fourth power of the sheet thickness of the steel substrate, and is independent to the metallic coating:

 Dent resistance (Yield Strength)2 x (Sheet Thickness)4

 Figure 1 shows the approximate relative dent resistance of various sheet products.
 For this plot, the relative dent resistance of a given coated sheet steel was calculated by varying the yield strength and sheet thickness in comparison to the dent resistance of a steel sheet with 33ksi (ksi=1000psi) yield strength and 0.014 inch of thickness.
 Increasing the sheet thickness has a significant effect on increasing dent resistance at higher yield strengths.